Udny Mort House: Architecture

-The building was built from ashlar granite in 1832 to the design of John Marr of Cairnbrogie; the masonry work was undertaken by Alexander Wallace of Smiddyhill.
+The building was constructed from ashlar granite in 1832 to the design of John Marr of Cairnbrogie; the masonry work was undertaken by Alexander Wallace of Smiddyhill.
 Thomas Smith of Oldmeldrum completed the carpentry work.
 The roof is slated rather than the more common covering of turf.
 There is a thick oak outer door accompanied by an iron inner door.

+The structure has no windows.
 Three feet above the floor inside was a revolving circular oak platform, on which the coffins were placed.
-The structure has no windows.
 The interior has a domed stone roof and lath and plaster walls.